samkrishna/pineapple/README.md

 4. Change the `3.6` references to `3.7`
 5. There is no Step 5.

-After that, Jupyter should more-or-less run, but now you've got to disable the authentication requirement.
+After that, Jupyter should more-or-less run, but now you'll likely want to disable the authentication requirement.

 ### Disabling Jupyter authentication under pure Python 3.7

 Unfortunately, you'll need to do this twice (once for pure Python 3.7 and once again after you get Pineapple running).
+(Twice is only for practice and understanding how to make it all work.)

-In the first instance, go to the `.jupyter/` directory, and type the following:
+For the first time, go to the `.jupyter/` directory, and type the following:

 ```
 $ jupyter notebook --generate-config .
 ```

-Then edit the generated `jupyter_notebook_config.py` file to disable authentication (NOTE: Be clear that you are only hosting locally-served Jupyter notebooks).
+Then edit the generated `jupyter_notebook_config.py` file to disable authentication (NOTE: Be clear that you are **ONLY** hosting locally-served Jupyter notebooks).
 You can do that by following the instructions here: [Disable Jupyter authentication](https://github.com/jupyter/notebook/issues/2254#issuecomment-321189274)

 Set the `c.NotebookApp.token` parameter to an empty string in the configuration file created earlier.
 This will disable authentication.